ISISComputingGroup/ibex_developers_manual/Handling-Invalid-Values.md

 It is the responsibility of the script author to check the alarm status and take any subsequent actions required.

+#### Run Control
+1. If a block has run control applied to it and that block goes into alarm (even invalid alarm) then the run control will not stop data collection if the last-known-good-value was within the run control limits.

 #### Web Dashboard
-1. In the web dashboard, blocks will display the text "INVALID" and be surrounded by a red border
+1. In the web dashboard, blocks will display the text "INVALID".

 ## Calibration Errors
 At the current time, there is no agreed convention.